FAFSA

-The FAFSA, or Free Application for Federal Student Aid, is filed each year by students to qualify for institutional and federal financial aid.
-It is important to remember to file the FAFSA each year between January 1 and March 1 in order to be considered for priority financial aid.
+The FAFSA (Free Application for Federal Student Aid) is filed each year by students to qualify for institutional and federal financial aid.
+It is important to remember to file the FAFSA by the annual priority deadline in order to be considered for priority financial aid.

 Completing the FAFSA

-Completing the FAFSA for the first time can be a confusing process, so we've compiled a set of instructions to make the process easier.
+Completing the FAFSA for the first time can be confusing, so we’ve compiled a set of instructions to make the process easier.

 Dependency